robb-j/drax-metrics/README.md

 ### Events schema

-To validate the events you want to store, you alsoe provide a [JSON schema](https://json-schema.org/specification), `schema.json`.
+To validate the events you want to store, you also provide a [JSON schema](https://json-schema.org/specification), `schema.json`.
 Every event that comes into the server is validated against this schema.

 It is recommended to have a top-level `anyOf` operator, like [./schema.json](./schema.json), then each event type is one of the children of that.
 Every event must have a `name` and then any other fields you would like to record.
 The API also takes a `visitor` field but this is validated outside of the schema.